-In this work, we propose a technique for decomposing the original control problem into two subproblems: \emph{motion planning} and \emph{motion imitation}.
+Our two-stage deep RL formulation works as follows.
 First, we solve the motion planning problem with the same reward function as the original problem but with a simplified transition function.
-We rapidly explore various trajectories by sampling in the state space rather than sampling action signals.
+We strategically explore various trajectories by sampling in the state space rather than sampling action signals.
 We suppress physics errors by introducing a new dynamics term, which is similar to the formulation in traditional motion planning algorithms.
 Once we generate the reference trajectory, we train a new motion imitation policy to track the given motion plan in a full-scale physics simulation.

 We evaluate the proposed algorithm in two environments: Rocket Navigation and Quadrupedal Locomotion, where both tasks are designed to have sparse reward functions and non-linear, sensitive dynamics.
-The experimental results indicate that our two-staged approach can achieve much higher rewards than solving it as a monolithic problem.
+The experimental results indicate that our two-staged approach can achieve much higher rewards than the standard monolithic RL formulation or the version with PRM \cite{kavraki1996probabilistic}.
 We also demonstrate the robustness of the resulting policies by applying random perturbations at testing time.